This is just an overview of services that students may find helpful. They are listed alphabetically.

-The Office of Multicultural Affairs & Diversity Programs has a unique role of providing support to students of color, international students, LGBTQ (lesbian, gay, bisexual and transgender, questioning) students, and individuals from other under-represented communities and cultural.
+The Office of Intercultural Student Engagement Programs has a unique role of providing support to students of color, international students, LGBTQ (lesbian, gay, bisexual and transgender, questioning) students and individuals from other under-represented communities and cultural.
 Multicultural Affairs staff also provides training, consultation, resources and referral to faculty, staff and student organizations regarding issues of multicultural affairs and diversity.

 Office of Residence Life

 Location: East Hall, First Floor